MicroStrategy/rest-api-docs/docs/common-workflows/manage-subscriptions/create-and-get-a-subscription.md

 ---
-title: Create and Get a Subscription
+title: Create and get a subscription
 description: This workflow sample demonstrates how to retrieve a subscription, as well as create your own.
 ---